 In a similar vein, in some cases results that contradict the latest en vogue hypotheses are sometimes minimised, other times ignored, and often times left unreported and unpublished (academic publications are all about "statistically significant results" and "hypothesis confirmations").

 The standard method for cannabis research in quantitative brain and behavioural studies is to group all types of cannabis into one big sample and collectively study the effects of cannabis on users (National Academies of Sciences, 2017).

 Essentially, cannabis researchers are drawing conclusion about cannabis, its effects, side-effects and associated dangers without studying the individual cannabis compounds and their individual effects...

 Think of it as being akin to researchers doing a study on the effect of painkillers, chucking paracetamol, ibuprofen and opioids into one big heap, giving it to users, study the effects, and coming to the conclusion that all painkillers have the same effects, side-effects and dangers.

 Which bring us to the second issue…

 Not All Cannabis Is Created Equal.

-We know that the THC affects the brain, cognition and behaviour differently than CBDs do.
+We know that the THC affects the brain, cognition and behaviour differently than CBD does.
 So too do things like organically grown versus industrially grown cannabis, potency, the concentrations of active ingredients and delivery method.
 Super important but rarely controlled for.